unrealwork/atsd-use-cases/research/analysis/economic-policy-uncertainty/README.md

 * Mar 13, 2012: A second bailout for Greece is proposed and approved for and additional 130 billion Euro after further inspection of government financial records reveal the depth and severity of the problem is even worse than originally understood.
 * July 1, 2014: The end of the EU bailout policy, and completion of funds distribution.

-The following SQL query will return the [average value](https://axibase.com/docs/atsd/sql/#aggregation-functions) of the EPU index for the Eurozone for the period from 2002 until 2018 and will consolidate the information using a [`round` expression](https://axibase.com/docs/atsd/sql/#mathematical-functions).
+The following SQL query returns the [average value](https://axibase.com/docs/atsd/sql/#aggregation-functions) of the EPU index for the Eurozone for the period from 2002 until 2018 consolidates the information using a [`round` expression](https://axibase.com/docs/atsd/sql/#mathematical-functions).

 ```sql
 SELECT ROUND(AVG(value), 0) AS "average-epu" FROM EUEPUINDXM_